fidelcodes/Tutoring-Scoreboard/README.md

 A simple, modular Java console application designed for managing and tracking individual player scores, complete with dynamic ranking and persistent data storage.

-This project was developed for practical use in educational settings but is applicable for any scenario requiring lightweight console-based data management and visualization.
+This project was originally developed in October of 2025 for practical use in educational settings but is applicable for any scenario requiring lightweight console-based data management and visualization.

 ## Project Highlights